-The New Lenox Intermediate Grade Centers (Bentley, Oster-Oakview, Nelson Ridge, and Spencer Crossing) and Liberty and Martino Junior High Schools participate in the President's Education Awards Program.
+Liberty and Martino Junior High Schools participate in the President's Education Awards Program.
 This program has existed since 1983 and is focused on honoring outstanding student achievement and hard work.
-At the intermediate level, sixth graders are considered for these awards.
+The Presidential Award for Educational Excellence is given to eighth grade students who meet the following criteria.